 What is gluten?

-Avoiding gluten completely can be harder than it sounds because it is used in many products you might not expect, like soy sauce and medicines.
+Avoiding gluten completely can be harder than it sounds because it is used in many products you might not expect.
 The only way to know if foods are gluten-free is to read the label.
 Please note that "gluten" is not likely to be listed on the ingredients list, so look for gluten containing foods like wheat or rye.
 "It is important to remember that 'wheat-free' is not synonymous with 'gluten-free' products," Ashley warns.
 Look for foods with the certified gluten-free symbol to easily determine if the product is safe to eat.
 The term gluten-free is regulated by the FDA, so the product must comply with their guidelines to have this label.